lingjunz/pong_src/README.md

 * run cd ~/anaconda3/envs/pong/lib/python3.6/site-packages/roboschool and copy the gym_pong.py, multiplayer.py and monitor.py files in the following folder https://drive.google.com/drive/folders/1A1U83hnu7S6kdVl6Q16ZW-hbNouigZF8?usp=sharing to the current folder roboschool.

-* These files are stored in the 'replace' folder. `cp ./replace/* ~/anaconda3/envs/pong/lib/python3.6/site-packages/roboschool`
+* These files are stored in the 'replace' folder.
+Copy all three files to `~/anaconda3/envs/pong/lib/python3.6/site-packages/roboschool`.

 # 2. Pong实验流程
 ## 2.1 获得Agent Under Testing (AUT)